missionpinball/mpf-docs/docs/about/index.md

 people to create high-quality and full-featured pinball machine software without having to "reinvent the wheel" to build everything from scratch.

 MPF is what it is today due to the efforts of many people.
-We owe special shout outs to Jan Kantert  who ran the whole project from 2017-2022, and Quinn Capen who did a lot of the Media Controller and wrote the custom sound engine.
+We owe special shout outs to Jan Kantert who ran the whole project from 2017-2022, Quinn Capen who did a lot of the Media Controller and wrote the custom sound engine, and Anthony van Winkle who wrote the Godot Media Controller (GMC) and is the current project maintainer.

 MPF has been used in hundreds of pinball machine showcase (mostly homebrew, though a few commercial machines run it.)
 See the [showcase page](../showcase/index.md)